Published: May 2023

 4.10.9 Even in circumstances where a reservoir does not fall within the policy, because it is not capable of holding 10,000 cubic metres or more of water above any part of the surrounding land, it remains the responsibility of the applicant (or suitably qualified person with demonstrable experience in flood risk management) to consider and assess the flood risk and drainage impact of the proposed development and to mitigate the risk to the development and that beyond the site.

-4.10.10 DfI Rivers have provided a technical advice note on the Practical Application of Strategic Planning Policy for Development in Proximity to Reservoirs.
-The guidance is to provide further information on the requirements of this Policy and clarification on its application.
-Reservoir flood extent maps may be viewed at: Reservoir Flood Mapping for Emergency Planning (link opens in new window).
+4.10.10 DfI Rivers have provided a technical advice note TGN25 on the Practical Application of Strategic Planning Policy for Development in Proximity to Reservoirs.
+The guidance is to provide further information on the requirements of this policy and clarification on its application.
+Reservoir flood extent maps may be viewed online Reservoir Flood Mapping for Emergency Planning (link opens in new window).
 The TGN25 Revised, June 2020 (link opens in new window) can be accessed on the Department’s website.

 4.11.1 DfI Rivers recognises and supports the need to generate electricity in a sustainable and environmentally friendly way.
 However, in some instances, proposals for hydroelectric power generation schemes can pose significant problems for DfI Rivers.
 These are set out below:

 Key issues with respect to Hydro Power Schemes